CONTACT

 2. SUBMIT THEATRE AND DANCE APPLICATION REQUIREMENTS

-Available: September 1, 2025
+Available: September 1

-Deadline: December 10, 2025
+Deadline: December 10

-Applicants will be required to submit the prescreen materials listed below.
+Submit the College of Fine Arts supplemental application with the prescreen materials listed below.
 Select applicants may be invited to attend an in-person or virtual callback audition.

 - Video 1 - Slate (personal introduction): This is an opportunity for us to "meet you."
 The slate should begin with your name and hometown, then tell us a bit about something that you're passionate about other than acting.
 The slate should be unrehearsed rather than scripted and approximately 30 seconds in length.
+Title the video, "Slate."

 - "Contrasting" does not only have to mean "comedic" and "dramatic."
 Monologues can contrast in style and tone, as well as have significant differences in who you're talking to (your "other") and what you're trying to do to your "other."

-- Monologues from the following plays are currently overdone and we recommend you avoid them if possible: Rabbit Hole, Red, Prodigal Son, She Kills Monsters.
+- Monologues from the following plays are currently overdone, and we recommend you avoid them if possible: Rabbit Hole, Red, Prodigal Son, She Kills Monsters.

 The portal to submit a Theatre and Dance application will be accessible via the applicant’s MyStatus portal after submitting the Common Application.